These four core masculine virtues led me from hoping my wife would die in her sleep to creating YouTube videos about marriage together.

 2. Ownership – owning everything about my life and how I experience it.

-3. Self-reliance – looking for what needs to start or stop within in order to thrive.
+3. Self-reliance – looking for what needs to start or stop within to thrive.

 4. Brotherhood – realizing that to live a powerful masculine life requires being connected to and influenced by strong masculine men.